walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 # Signing identities and recovery

+A signing identity binds a signing key to its DID and records how that key is protected and recovered.

-The mobile SDK owns P-256 identity creation, persistence and recovery.
+The mobile SDK owns P-256 signing identity creation, persistence and recovery.
 New identities use `did:jwk`.
 An existing `did:key` or `did:jwk` is retained exactly after matching its public key.
 The SDK never repairs missing material by generating a different key under the old identity.